Albert Kitson: Late life

 For his obituary the journal Nature wrote: "SIR ALBERT KITSON, whose death occurred on 8 March, was a geologist of world-wide repute, and the discoveries which he made and which are now being exploited in many parts of the world entitle him to be classed as one of the foremost economic geologists of his time."

 From his earliest age, Kitson took an interest in the natural world around him.
 Throughout his career he collected fossils which he would send to museums in Victoria and London.
 He was fascinated by the Victorian Lyrebird, publishing an article on it for the Smithsonian Institution.
 In the Australian bush he learnt a facility to handle snakes and this would later earn him a reputation on the Gold Coast as a fetish priest.
 He was also a keen photographer.
 By the end of his first three years in the Gold Coast he had taken around 450 photos of the colony.
 Many of these are preserved in Ghana's national archive (where they are wrongly attributed to E. A. Kitson).
 Kitson was also noted for his keen amateur interest in archeology, finding numerous artefacts which he made available to Museums in Africa and England.

 Nicknamed "Kittie", Kitson was a very religious serious-minded man and a teetotaller.
 He was quite strict as J. N. F. Green makes clear: "Lifelong self-discipline gave Kitson exceptional powers of endurance and concentration in difficult and trying conditions.
 Somewhat of a driver in the field, he never spared himself, taking the heaviest burden."
 L. J. Spencer, formerly keeper of minerals at the British Museum, described Kitson as "a most energetic little man; his constant companion was a small prospecting pan".
 Spencer remembered "a journey with him in 1924 in the mining districts of northern Ontario; at every halt of the train he was out with his little pan in any ditch he could find".
 At the award of his Lyell medal, Ormsby-Gore spoke of "his tireless energy, but his attractive and stimulating personality".

 In 1910 he married Margaret Legge, née Walker (1870–1920).
 After her death he married Elinore Almond Ramage (1892–1963) in 1927.
 Like his mother she was the daughter of a Scottish Presbyterian minister, although she herself was born in Victoria, Australia.
-Despite their advancing years (the couple had a combined age of around 100) they had two children: (Ernest) Neil (1928–2009) and David (1935–2011).
+Despite their advancing years (the couple had a combined age of around 100) they had two children: (Ernest) Neil (1928–2009) and David (1935–2011), the latter was the father of British-New Zealand historian Simon Kitson (b.
+1967).
 Albert Kitson died in Beaconsfield on 8 March 1937 of broncho-pneumonia and influenza.

 Sir Albert Kitson is sometimes wrongly referred to as Sir Arthur Kitson or Sir Alfred Kitson.
 He is also sometimes confused with his contemporary Albert Kitson, 2nd Baron Airdale (1863–1944) who does not appear to be related.